junga-com/bg-core/readme.md

 In a creq profile, we use the generic `creq` runner command which does not specify whether the statement will run in check or apply mode.

-Since they are plugins, you can provide Standards and Config scripts in packages that can be installed to add capabilities to the hosts.
+Since they are plugins, you can provide Standards and Config creq profiles in packages that can be installed to add capabilities to the hosts.
 Running a Standards plugin produces a report about what on the host complies with the standard and what does not.
-When a host admin activates a Standards plugin it will run on a schedule report it using the same shared folder system used by the Collect plugin system.
+When a host admin activates a Standards plugin it will run on a schedule and report the host's compliance using the same shared folder system used by the Collect plugin system.

 Config plugins can be used just like Standards but can additionally be ran in apply mode to affect a change in the host configuration to make it comply.

-Standards, Config, and RBACPermission plugins are the heart of a system of distributed system administration that provides central command and control without requiring that any remote user have unrestricted privilege on a host.
+Standards, Config, Collect and RBACPermission plugins along with AwkData sources are the heart of a system of distributed system administration that provides central command and control without requiring that any remote user have unrestricted privilege on a host.
 This is an important new firewall that limits risk in an organization by allowing compartmentalization to an extent not achieved by other means.

 ## Commandline User Interface
 TODO: write this section on bg_cui.sh and bg_cuiWin.sh